repaper/gratis/Sketches/README.md

 variables `xbm` represents the XBM source file and `bin` represents the binary output file name.
 This results in the bytes in the binary file having the same values as the hex numbers in the XBM file.
-Note that the Arduino SD code uses the 8.3 filename format so choose a compatible name e.g. `cat.20`
+Note that the Arduino SD code uses the 8.3 file name format so choose a compatible name e.g. `cat.20`

 Portability - This should work on other Arduinos that have an SD or